 So how to begin tackling such algorithmic cyber-attack tactics?

-In order to effectively detect and mitigate such attacks, the ability to pervasively monitor, understand and analyse business transactions will be critical.
+In order to effectively detect and mitigate such attacks, the ability to pervasively monitor, understand and analyze business transactions will be critical.
 Here are 5 critical capabilities that I believe will be essential for any solution providing such monitoring:

 - Live visibility [with nanosecond level resolution] - Far from trivial to achieve, reliably and at scale.
-This is something that cannot be added as an afterthought and without it, the horse may have bolted and damage done before you realise.
+This is something that cannot be added as an afterthought and without it, the horse may have bolted and damage done before you realize.
 Actually, the nirvana state is complimentary live and retrospective visibility and threat detection, since it is also common to find out about an attack weeks after it first gained a foothold on your network.

 - Seamless interoperability - The solution should come with robust, value rich point to point integrations with the likes of threat intel, upstream security analytics, host-based detection tools and identity management systems, to enable automated M2M detection, triage and investigative workflows.